ZuzooVn/face_ripper/README.md

 It's good to suppliment your faceset with photographs.
 This Firefox addon scrapes Google Image searches. https://addons.mozilla.org/en-US/firefox/addon/google-images-downloader/ Be sure to open up this dir's download folder and delete all images below x size of KB.
+Skip scripts numbered 1 and 2 and feed your images into script number 3.

 This code does not crop the faces.